MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-taking-the-plunger-to-your-pipeline.md

 The argument I often hear is that pushing a "later" change may break a feature that other developers have been working on for awhile, and therefore they should wait for those developers to finish.
 To them I say, "too bad".
 Pushing smaller changes frequently increases velocity, and reduces the chance of a conflict later on.
 Merge conflicts are the consequences we accept when we choose to release a batch of changes together; one group of developers need not pay for the sins of another.

 At the core of it - your deployment pipeline should be just for that - deployment.
 Do not allow your internal processes to creep into the pipeline.
 Instead think of a model where your environments are 'subscribed' to branches in source control.
 The head of the branch determines the desired state of the environment.
-A key to this is selecting an appropriate branch model.
+A key to this is selecting an appropriate branching model.
 I've already warned against using GitFlow, so let's have a look at some alternatives.

 ## GitHub Flow